Will Ginkgo Bioworks Holdings Inc. (DNA) benefit from Wall Street bulls Calls?

-Ginkgo Bioworks Holdings Inc. (NYSE: DNA) is -6.51% lower on its value in year-to-date trading and has touched a low of $1.57 and a high of $9.03 in the current 52-week trading range.
+Ginkgo Bioworks Holdings Inc. (NYSE: DNA) is -10.06% lower on its value in year-to-date trading and has touched a low of $1.45 and a high of $7.37 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The DNA stock was last observed hovering at around $1.69 in the last trading session, with the day’s loss setting it -0.11% off its average median price target of $4.00 for the next 12 months.
-It is also 86.83% off the consensus price target high of $12.00 offered by 9 analysts, but current levels are 47.33% higher than the price target low of $3.00 for the same period.
+The DNA stock was last observed hovering at around $1.57 in the last trading session, with the day’s loss setting it -0.05%.

 Will You Miss Out On This Growth Stock Boom?